Chhatrapati Shivaji Maharaj International Airport

-The airport is named after Chhatrapati Shivaji Maharaj (1630–1680), a 17th-century Chhatrapati of the Maratha Empire.
+The airport is named after Shivaji (1630–1680), the 17th-century Chhatrapati of the Maratha Empire.
 It was renamed in 1999 from the previous "Sahar Airport" to "Chhatrapati Shivaji International Airport" (the title "Maharaj" was inserted on 30 August 2018).
 It is situated across the suburbs of Santacruz and Sahar Village in Vile Parle East.

+Following the commencement of operations at the new Navi Mumbai International Airport in 2025, CSMIA is referred to within domestic flights as "Mumbai-Shivaji", while Navi Mumbai International will be referred to as "Mumbai-Navi" to distinguish the two international airports serving the city.